-When these core values are embodied by the chapter and National, the chapter is highly successful.
+When these core values are embodied by the chapter and National, chapters are highly successful.
 These chapters have a strong membership and a pool of future leaders.
 They are able to establish and achieve goals for each year, often with growth from year-to-year.
-Processes to maintain their reporting to and good standing with National are in place and being in compliance is not a burden for the chapter.
+Processes to maintain their reporting to and good standing with National are in place, and compliance is not a burden for the chapter.
 They draw upon the resources from National to assist them in their work.

 Resources, including programs and support structures to assist chapters in doing their work have been established by National as part of our commitment to chapters.
 These resources include the Chapter Advisory Team, Chapter Database, Education Room, Websites and more.
 One of the most significant benefits that National provides to chapters is chartering all chapters under National's 501(c)3 tax-exempt status.
 This tax status allows chapters to take advantage of all of the same tax benefits as National AACN, including not paying taxes on revenue generated from most, if not all, of your activities.
 With this benefit come important responsibilities that are aimed at protecting this status for National and all chapters.
-When entering into the chapter-National partnership, you agree to fulfill these responsibilities to ensure AACN complies with IRS regulations.
+When entering into the chapter-National partnership, you agree to fulfill these responsibilities to ensure AACN complies with Federal regulations.

 National understands that as volunteers your time is limited.
 Thus our goal is to make the management of your chapter as straightforward as possible, thereby enabling you to primarily focus on the programs and activities you plan for the nurses within your community.
-All chapters are governed by the AACN Bylaws, the Chapter Charter Agreement, and this Chapter Governance Manual.
+All chapters are governed by Article IX of the AACN Bylaws, the Chapter Charter Agreement, and this Chapter Governance Manual - in that order.
+Chapters may also establish Chapter Bylaws to address chapter-specific rules related to scholarships, merit points, voting rights, and other policies and procedures.
+Chapter Bylaws should be submitted to the AACN Chapter Specialist for review and approval, and to ensure they align with AACN.
+Any changes or amendments to a chapter's Bylaws must be submitted to the AACN Chapter Specialist for review and approval.